Members Area

 • Budgets may not include indirect costs, salaries, travel to present the project findings, or equipment/sundries that are already available via the host institution/organization.

-• Grants are awarded for a one-year time frame beginning June 1.
-Funds will be released once evidence of ethical approval for the project has been received by the AASP.
+• Grants are awarded for a one-year time frame beginning July 1.
+Funds will be released once evidence of institutional ethical approval for the project has been received by the AASP.

 • Unreasonable failure to complete the project may require reimbursement.